cms-codes/pico-temp-adapter/README.md

 ### Provides an adapter to abstract device drivers, unifying a collection of non-heterogeneous sensors under a common interface.

-Uses PlatformIO IDE, with the standard mbed Arduino libraries for the Raspberry Pi Pico.
+Uses PlatformIO IDE, with the wizio-pico platform library for the Raspberry Pi Pico.